-Students wishing to drop (a) class(es) during the first five (5) days of each semester may do so with their academic advisor in Self-Service.
-After the fifth (5th) day of the semester, the student must secure a Change of Schedule form from the Registrar's Office or his or her academic advisor, obtain the advisor's signature, and a signature from the instructor(s) involved before returning the completed form to the Registrar's Office.
-In addition, if the student is receiving a scholarship from any GCCC organization or team and/or is receiving financial aid and the schedule change results in the student's enrollment dropping below a total of 12 credit hours, the student must also obtain a signature of approval from the coach, organization sponsor, and/or Financial Aid Office before turning in the Change of Schedule form to the Registrar's Office.
+Students wishing to drop (a) class(es) during the first five (5) days of each semester may do so with the advisor's signature only.
+The student must secure a Change of Schedule form from the Registrar's Office or his or her advisor, obtain the advisor's signature and return the completed and signed form to the Registrar's Office for processing.

+After the fifth (5th) day of the semester, in addition to the advisor's signature, students must also obtain a signature from the instructor(s) involved before returning the completed form to the Registrar's Office.
+In addition, if the student is receiving a scholarship from any GCCC organization or team and/or is receiving financial aid and the schedule change results in the student's enrollment dropping below a total of 12 credit hours, the student must also obtain a signature of approval from the coach, organization sponsor and/or Financial Aid Office before turning in the Change of Schedule form to the Registrar's Office.
 Courses dropped prior to the published 20th day of classes (certification day) for a given term (or 25% of class meetings for non-standard classes) will not be recorded on the student's transcript.
 After the certification date, officially dropped courses will appear on the transcript with a grade of "W".
 Dropping courses is allowed only until 75% of course completion.
 After the last date to withdraw, students who do not officially drop (withdraw) from a class will receive the grade recorded by the instructor.
 Students may appeal to the Academic Review Committee.